DataDog/documentation/content/en/code_analysis/faq/_index.md

 #### Detecting file usage patterns

-Datadog detects file usage in other products (such as error-tracking) and associate files with the runtime service.
-For example, if a service called `foo` has a log entry or a stacktrace containing a file with a path `/modules/foo/bar.py`, it will associate files `/modules/foo/bar.py` to service `foo`.
+Datadog detects file usage in additional products such as Error Tracking and associate files with the runtime service.
+For example, if a service called `foo` has a log entry or a stack trace containing a file with a path `/modules/foo/bar.py`, it associates files `/modules/foo/bar.py` to service `foo`.

 #### Detecting service name in paths and repository names